 Pine Lake:

-This 30 minute walk is located 40 minutes away by car from Mole Creek past the Liffey Falls turnoff (it is signposted).
-Pine Lake includes informative signage, scenic boardwalk views and passes through natural alpine landscape.
+This 30-minute walk is located 40 minutes away by car from Mole Creek past the Liffey Falls turnoff (it is signposted).
+Pine Lake includes informative signage, scenic boardwalk views and passes through a natural alpine landscape.

 Fern Glade: